darklang/docs/docs/contributing/porting-the-dark-backend.md

   | TRecord of List<string * DType>
 ```

-All of the polymorphic types like List, Option, and Result now take type
+All of the polymorphic types like `List`, `Option`, and `Result` now take type
 arguments.

+Note in particular that it is possible to accurately provide types for
-Note in particular first-class functions, such as
+first-class functions, as opposed to `TLambda` which we used before.
+For
-`(TFn([ TVariable "a" ], TVariable "b"))`, which means "this parameter takes a
+example, `(TFn([ TVariable "a" ], TVariable "b"))` means "this parameter takes a
 function with one argument, which can be any type (we'll call it "a") and
 returns any type (we'll call it "b").
-Those names can then be reused in the
+Any name in a `TVariable` can then be
-return type, such as `TList (TVariable "b")`, above.
+reused in the return type, such as `TList (TVariable "b")`, above.

 ## Concerns when porting

 The most important thing when porting code over is to keep the exact same
 behaviour between the old code and the new code.
-That's why we're porting
+For example, that's why we're
-deprecated functions, including those with known bugs or bad behaviour.
+porting deprecated functions, including those with known bugs or bad behaviour.

 In particular, we often have multiple copies of a function because the old one
-handled incompletes incorrectly and the new one handles them properly.
+handled `DIncomplete` incorrectly and the new one handles it properly.
 If you
 see something like `Dval.of_list`, pay special care to replace it with the new
 equivalent (in this case, `Dval.list`), so as to handle these edge cases
 properly.